NAZARDOSS/MAIN-PROJECT-GIGAGRAM/README.md

 # THIS PROJECT WAS CREATING IN A TEAM.
 Original link to view part of our working flow here --> https://github.com/Volodymyr1919/gigagram/tree/main

 #How to look this work you can find here --> https://nazardoss.github.io/MAIN-PROJECT-GIGAGRAM/,
-{back-end is not mine, because of that http requests is not secure, thats why you can not come to private area by this link.
+back-end is not mine, because of that http requests is not secure, thats why you can not come to private area by this link.
 But you can also pull that.
-And after that you can see all of our work}
+And than you can see all of our work

 # Getting Started with Gigagram